The Scary Tale of the Exploding K-Cup…

 Time to Get a Gasket

-If you also use the refillable cups in addition to pods, the potential for those cups to blow open is present, too – this is the result of the hinge and lever of the k-cup chamber over time, wearing or loosening, which causes the k-cup or the refillable cup not being seated firmly, and makes them more likely to blow up.
+Suppose you also use the refillable cups in addition to pods.
+In that case, the potential for those cups to blow open is present, too – this is the result of the hinge and lever of the k-cup chamber over time, wearing or loosening, which causes the k-cup or the refillable cup not being seated firmly and makes them more likely to blow up.

-This neoprene rubber gasket device I found is made to be installed inside your brew head chamber to seat the pods firmly and cut down on friction.
-A lot of people are raving about this thing that is under $5 that is making their brewing experience so much better!
+A neoprene rubber gasket device I found is made to be installed inside your brew head chamber to seat the pods firmly and cut down on friction.
+A lot of people are raving about them and it is under $5 which is making their brewing experience so much better!

 As they say, big things (or really good things?) come in small packages.

-Well there you have it….The many possible WHY and HOW of k-cups exploding out of nowhere, and what you can do to prevent another possible mini landmine in the kitchen again.
-Drop me a line and let me know if any of these ideas helps!
+Well, there you have it…The many possible WHY and HOW of k-cups exploding out of nowhere, and what you can do to prevent another possible mini landmine in the kitchen again.
+Drop me a line and let me know if any of these ideas help!

 I am experiencing this problem but only Kirkland pods.
 I’ve never had this happen before.
 Is this a defective lot?
 Other brands work.